collapsed-stacks/startups/questions/11632/should-i-start-with-a-facebook-page-or-a-website.md

 - tagged: `product`
 - score: 1

-<p>I have been thinking of a online tutor finding app in Pakistan for a long time.
+I have been thinking of a online tutor finding app in Pakistan for a long time.
 I thought of creating a web application, mobile app but recently I realized people do not adopt web applications and apps very easily in Pakistan.
 An interesting fact that I learned is 25 million of Pakistani people are on Facebook and Facebook is a site most people use everyday so I am thinking if I should start a Facebook page and create a student, tutor matching system using a Facebook app.
 This would be a great example of leveraging an already built platform to create mine.
-Please suggest.</p>
+Please suggest.

 ## Answer 11635